aolind/aolind.github.io/index.md

 ## About Me

 Here is **Aolin Ding**.
 I am a Research Associate Principal in [<font color='0074cc'>Accenture Labs</font>](https://www.accenture.com/us-en/about/accenture-labs-index).
-My research focuses on the security of cyber-physical systems, industrial IoT, and embedded systems through software analysis, physics-based monitoring, and data-driven assessment.
-I also develop a passion for AI security research, such as generative AI, privacy-preserving ML, and virtual reality.
+My research focuses on the security of cyber-physical systems, industrial IoT, and embedded systems.
+In these domains, I leverage a combination of software analysis, physics-based monitoring, and learning-based approaches to develop innovative security solutions.
+At Accenture, my interest extends to applied AI for cybersecurity, particularly in addressing security challenges through emerging techniques that are recently possible and likely to be impactful in the near future.
+This includes work with large language models (LLMs), privacy-preserving machine learning, and virtual reality.

 I obtained my Ph.D. in Electrical and Computer Engineering from [<font color='0074cc'>Rutgers University</font>](https://www.ece.rutgers.edu/) in 2022 under the guidance of [<font color='0074cc'>Prof. Saman Zonouz</font>](https://sites.google.com/site/samanzonouz4n6/saman-zonouz) – who is now at Georgia Tech.
+Before that, I had a multicultural undergraduate study, spending my four-year bachelor life across three universities: UESTC, I-Shou, and Rutgers.
 I received my B.E. degree in Electrical Engineering from [<font color='0074cc'>UESTC</font>](https://en.uestc.edu.cn/) in 2015.

+I am always enthusiastic about contributing to the security research community.
+I have a solid record of [<font color='0074cc'>publications</font>](https://aolind.github.io/publications/) and professional services at leading security conferences.
+More information about my work and achievements can be found in my [<font color='0074cc'>CV</font>](https://aolind.github.io/CV/).

 - **Email:**
     ```
     $ echo YS5kaW5nQGFjY2VudHVyZS5jb20= | base64 --decode
     ```
 - **Looking for research collaborations in <font color='red'>Security of LLM</font>**\
-Please email me if you are interested in addressing the privacy challenges of Large Language Models (LLMs) or developing innovative applications of LLMs to cybersecurity tasks.
+Please contact me if you are interested in addressing the privacy challenges of LLMs or developing innovative applications of LLMs to cybersecurity tasks.

 ---